-- The reactive groups on the NEXTERION® Slide H coating will undergo hydrolysis reactions if not properly protected from moisture.
-The slides are packaged in moisture barrier pouches for shipment and storage.
-It is strongly recommended to store the slides at -20 °C in their original packaging immediately upon receipt, as the hydrolysis of NEXTERION® Slide H coating is extremely slow at low temperature.
+- 1. The reactive groups on the NEXTERION® Slide P coating will undergo hydrolysis reactions if not properly protected from moisture.
+The slides are packaged in moisture barrier bags for shipment and storage.
+It is strongly recommended to store the slides at -20 °C in their original packaging prior to use, as the hydrolysis of NEXTERION® Slide P coating is extremely slow at low temperature.
 Use prior to the expiration date. - 2.
-The packaging should be allowed to equilibrate completely to room temperature prior to opening.
+The packaging should be allowed to equilibrate completely at room temperature prior to opening.
 Failure to do so will lead to condensation on the slide surface and loss of activity.
-Process the temperature equilibrated slides within 24 hours (spotting and immobilization).
-After opening, seal any unused slides in the original box in a pouch with desiccant and re-freeze immediately. - 3.
+After opening, seal any unused slides in the reusable pouch with desiccant and re-freeze. - 3.
 Avoid direct contact with the surface of the slides to minimize contamination and abrasion of the coated surface.
-Always wear gloves and touch only on the slide edges. - 4.
-NEXTERION® Slide H should be opened in a clean environment to avoid the build-up of particulate debris on the coated surface.
+Always wear gloves and hold slide edge. - 4.
+NEXTERION® Slide P should be opened in a clean environment to avoid the build-up of particulate debris on the coated surface.